 - Make informed decision based on customer analytics.

-The course format: Lectures and lab sessions/tutorials where students work on group-based exercises/assignments.
+The course format: Regular lectures and lab sessions/tutorials where students work on group-based exercises/assignments.

-In case on-campus teaching is not possible , all lectures will be conducted online (with no in-classroom teaching and with no on-campus activities).
-All necessary information will be provided on Canvas and it is assumed that students are aware of all course-related information posted in Canvas.
-Lab sessions/tutorials will also be conducted digitally.
+All necessary information will be provided on Canvas and it is assumed that students are aware of all course-related information posted on Canvas.

 Note that students are required to work in groups in this course and it is students' responsibility to find and join a group of 2-4 persons.
 Students can search for group members through Canvas or using their own ways.

 Credit reduction due to overlap

 The course assessment will be a final group-based term paper (group size 2-4).
 One final grade will be given.
-The term paper must be written in English.
+The term paper must be written in English, 100 % of the grade.